CHAPTERS

 “Too cool to run barefoot?”

-He grinned, but the smile knew too much—how summers ended, how girls left, how boys like him got stuck.
+He grinned, but the smile knew too much: how summers ended, how girls left, how boys like him drifted into odd jobs in towns like this.

 “Too bad,” she said, and ran.

 Of course he followed.
-The air smelled like her—citrus, sweat, something wild.
+The air smelled like her, a mix of citrus, sweat, and something wild.
 Freedom in a bottle.
-He’d never smell oranges again without bleeding for it.
+He would never smell oranges again without bleeding for it.

 They collapsed in the grass.
-Stars blinked above—not wonder, warning.
+Stars blinked above.

 “It’s beautiful,” she whispered.